jaateixeira/ScrapLogGit2Net/README.md

 # How to use it  #

-You need basic skills of Git and basic skills on how to invoke shell scripts in bash.
-Knowing python will also help a lot.
+You need basic skills of Git and basic skills on how to invoke python scripts (test case scripts are implemented in bash).
+Knowing python code will also help a lot.
-You don't need to be a programmer to use ScrapLogGit2Net.
-But if you are one, please contribute by advancing the project.
+You do not need to be a programmer to use ScrapLogGit2Net, but if you are one, and find it usefull, please contribute to the project.

 ## First, clone a Git repository